On July 24, 2020, the Supreme Court of Canada made clear that waiver of tort is not an independent basis to bring a claim and...

-A car accident, medical malpractice injury, slip and fall, sexual assault, or other injury can turn your life upside down.
+At Wagners Injury Law firm we represent injury victims who were involved in car accidents, medical malpractice injury, slip and fall, sexual assault, or other injury that turn your life upside down.
 You deserve to get back to normal as soon as possible.
 We are experienced, dedicated and passionate advocates.
 We’re invested in your success—so you can count on Wagners for unwavering support and commitment.

 This broad category of injuries includes vehicle-related injuries, slips and falls and other accidents, long-term disability, and sexual assault.Learn More